 (2) Convicted under any federal state or local law of any felony within ten years prior to the filing of the application for such license.

-(Ord. of 9-7-1999, § 1(4-132); Ord.
-No. 04-31, §§ 1, 2, 11-15-2004)

 Sec.
 6-109.
 In-room service.

 (a) In-room service means the provision of a cabinet or other facility located in a hotel-motel guestroom which contains beer and/or wine only, which is provided upon written request of the guest and which is accessible by lock and key only to the guest and for which the sale of beer and/or wine contained therein is final at the time requested, except for a credit which may be given to the guest for any unused portion.